Ponza: Geography

 Ponza and Gavi are the remains of a caldera rim of an extinct volcano, with a surface area of 7.3 km2.
 Ponza is approximately 5.5 mi long by 1.5 mi at its widest.
 It is a crescent shaped island with one large beach called Spiaggia di Chiaia di Luna (Half Moon Beach) and a few small beaches and has a mostly rocky coast made of kaolin and tuff rock.
 The island has layers of Kaolinite and Bentonite which used to be mined.
 It has many odd natural rock formations, one looks like a monk, another looks like a giant pair of work pants, Spaccapurpo (Arco Naturale O Spaccapolpi), another looks like a patch of flowers and another one looks like mushrooms, another looks like a horseman.
 It has the Fantasy Rock Castle and several natural bridges and arches.
 It also has Faragliones or giant sea stacks made of solid rock.
 It has several small villages, among them are Commune di Ponza, Santa Maria and Le Forna.
 Ponza is often confused with nearby islands like Ischia and Capri, except Ponza has no active volcanism.

 Climate

 Ponza has a mediterranean climate (Köppen Csa) with hot and dry summers combined with mild and rainy winters.
+The annual average temperature is 17.14 C, the hottest month in August is 25.48 C, and the coldest month is 10.36 C in February.
+The annual precipitation is 627.21 mm, of which November is the wettest with 116.7 mm, while July is the driest with only 9.13 mm.